River Source Heat

 Upgrading our buildings for the 21st century

-A switch to sustainable energy sources is only feasible if the existing building fabric is first improved to limit heat loss as much as possible.
 5th Studio will therefore oversee fabric improvements to Newnham Grange and Newnham Terrace, while Caruso St John will undertake similar measures in the Hermitage, Rayne Building and Dining Hall, to support the decarbonisation of the site.
-These measures principally comprise improved glazing and insulation, sensitively incorporated into the historic fabric.
+These measures principally comprise improved glazing and insulation, sensitively incorporated in the the historic fabric.

-Refurbishment will be carried out along side the thermal performance improvement works.
+Refurbishment will be carried out alongisde the thermal performance improvement works.
 For the central buildings, this will be the first comprehensive refurbishment in over 50 years.
 The existing kitchens, dating from the same time, have reached the end of their working life and will be replaced to both reduce energy consumption and increase capacity.

 ↑ Top of the page